-Ed is the Vice President for Spiritual Formation at Cornerstone University and the Pastor Emeritus at Calvary Church in Grand Rapids.
+Ed served as the Vice President for Spiritual Formation at Cornerstone University and is the Pastor Emeritus at Calvary Church in Grand Rapids.
 He holds a B.A. and M.A. in Religion, as well as a doctorate in Higher Education.
 A consulting editor with Leadership Journal and the author of many books, he also served as a member of the consultive group representing The World Council of Churches in dealing with the international problem of HIV/AIDS.

 Mars Hill guest musician, Stu G, was the lead guitarist, backing vocalist, and secondary songwriter for the band Delirious? from 1994 until 2009.
 Read his bio here.

 Troy is the Lead Worship Pastor at Mars Hill.
 A graduate of Judson College who studied English and music, Troy confesses to being an unashamed self-proclaimed music snob.
 He plays in a local band called The Mines, and his other interests include reading, Brit Rock, contemplative practices, black shirts, and the Cherie Inn.
 If you see somebody strumming a ukulele at Mars Hill, it’s probably him.

 Michael, his wife, and three children live in downtown Denver, Colorado where he is the Lead Pastor of Denver Community Church, and is the author of Unlost: Being Found By The One We Are Looking For.
 He writes regularly for Relevant Magazine, and blogs regularly at michael-hidalgo.com.
 Follow him on Twitter: @michaelhidalgo

 Eric Kuiper was the Director of Ministry Programming at Mars Hill from 2010-2014.
 A graduate of Calvin College and Fuller Theological Seminary, Eric spent 11 years on Young Life staff in West Michigan prior to joining the staff of Mars Hill.
 Yet, he and his wife Kate have been a part of the Mars Hill community from the beginning.
 His love of story means he is often watching, talking about, or writing about film.